 Swimmer's ear is usually treated with antibiotics, either in the form of pills or ear drops.

 A homemade cure can be mixed from a solution of half rubbing alcohol and half vinegar.
 The alcohol combines with water in the ear and then evaporates, removing the water, while the acidity of the vinegar keeps bacteria from growing.
 Apply a couple of drops of solution in each ear.
 This home remedy is recommended for those with repeat infections.

-Fick suggests that those with repeat infections may also want to try blow-drying their ears to make sure all the moisture is out, and using the prophylactic solution of alcohol and vinegar after daily showers.
-Within a week the ears should be feeling better.
+Those with repeat infections may also want to try blow-drying their ears to make sure all the moisture is out.
+The may also want to use the homemade remedy of alcohol and vinegar after daily showers.

 Daniel Fick, MD